 You’ll find an abundance of hidden gem restaurants in Pennsylvania, which serve everything from steak to burgers.
 Augusto’s in Westminster, for example, is a tiny, unassuming hidden gem that serves lunch and dinner.
 Dig into a delicious meal of jambalaya, salmon, and red snappers.
 Henry’s Salt of the Sea, in Allentown, dishes up some of the best seafood around.
 Browse the menu that’s bursting with such goodness as broiled sea scallops and lobster Francaise.
-Sotto in Philadelphia, Clifford’s Restaurant in Evans City, and Christine’s Restaurant in Yardley are all hidden gems worth checking out.
+Sotto in Philadelphia, Clifford’s Restaurant in Evans City is also a hidden gem worth checking out.

 Which tiny restaurants in Pennsylvania are worth trying?